PlanterApp/planter_blog/content/posts/plan-a-winter-wellness-garden/index.md

 ![Pink echinacea flowers in the garden](https://4w1qaaek5t.ucarecd.net/48d0ba1c-3738-4a4e-a1e8-6fe5b2c096c3/hans-i-Guex8ggo0-unsplash.jpg)

 Planning a winter-wellness garden is one way to keep the gardening fun going all year, and it could be helpful one day!
-For tips on growing herbs in the winter, check out [this growing guide](https://blog.planter.garden/posts/herb-garden-winter/). *Always consult with your health care professional before using herbs.*
+For tips on growing herbs in the winter, check out [this growing guide](https://blog.planter.garden/posts/herb-garden-winter/).
+You can start planning your garden today withe the[ Planter App](https://planter.garden/). * Always consult with your health care professional before using herbs.*